 For this demonstration, George Azmy has kindly allowed me to use this small section of a photograph he took.
 A lovely photo, but a slightly unflattering view of the subject’s armpit, I’m sure you’ll agree:

-The “Handyman Method” involves two stages – first, a dodge and burn stage, followed by a color fix stage.
+The "Handyman Method" involves two stages – first, a dodge and burn stage, followed by a colour fix stage.

 Here’s the before-and-after of the dodging and burning: